Sorry, you need to enable JavaScript to visit this website.

 Formal education

-Creativity appears in the 2020 National Core Curriculum's [(Nemzeti Alaptanterv) referred hereinafter to as NCC] key competencies as a cross-curricular development goal.
-Furthermore, the following key competencies explicitly relate to the concept:
+Creativity appears in the National Core Curriculum's (Nemzeti Alaptanterv, NAT) key competencies as a cross-curricular development goal.
+Furthermore, the following key competencies explicitly relate to the concept: communication competencies (mother tongue and foreign language); digital competencies; personal and social competencies; employee, innovation and entrepreneur competencies.

 Non-formal education

-As mentioned above, the system of basic cultural care related to community culture emphasises learning outside the school context, and the NCC also highlights the role of acquiring experiences in the field of arts and creativity in cultural institutions.
+The system of basic cultural provision related to community culture emphasises learning outside the school context, and the NCC also highlights the role of acquiring experiences in the field of arts and creativity in cultural institutions.
+Many museums offer museum educational activities for children, such as the Hungarian Natural History Museum, which has interactive learning programmes for all age groups, or the Petőfi Literary Museum, which has an online lesson possibility for school-aged children.
 In addition to the programmes already mentioned, there are many smaller-scale initiatives led by NGOs or cultural institutions.
-Some innovative examples can be found in the conference proceedings of the 2017 ELTE Workshop for Arts Education.
+Innovative practices and scholarly discourses regularly take place in the yearly conference series of the Art Education Conference.

 Specialised training for professionals in the education, culture and youth fields

-Several higher educational institutions provide education to become a professional in the cultural sector.
-The most important ones, regarding visual arts, include the
+Several higher education institutions provide education to become a professional in the cultural sector.
+The most important ones regarding the visual arts include the

 Providing quality access to creative environments